OrderFusion: Encoding Orderbook for End-to-End Probabilistic Intraday Electricity Price Forecasting: Ablation Study

 \subsection{Dual Masking Layer}

-\begin{itemize} \item \textbf{No Mask:} Eq.~\ref{eq:dualmask} is removed, and no masks are applied in iterative fusion layers.
+\begin{itemize} \item \textbf{No Mask.} Eq.~\ref{eq:dualmask} is removed, and no masks are applied in iterative fusion layers.

-\item \textbf{Random Mask:} Eq.~\ref{eq:dualmask} is replaced with a randomly sampled vector, where each element is independently drawn from a uniform distribution over \( [0, 1] \):
+\item \textbf{Random Mask.} Eq.~\ref{eq:dualmask} is replaced with a randomly sampled vector, where each element is independently drawn from a uniform distribution over \( [0, 1] \):

-\item \textbf{Reverse Mask:} Instead of retaining the latest \( L \) buy and sell trades, we keep the first \( L \) buy and sell trades.
+\item \textbf{Reverse Mask.} Instead of retaining the latest \( L \) buy and sell trades, we keep the first \( L \) buy and sell trades.
 Eq.~\ref{cutoff_eq} changes to:

-\item \textbf{Varied Cutoff Length:} We vary the cutoff length \(L\) defined in Eq.~\ref{cutoff_eq} using \(\alpha = \{0,1,2,\ldots,10\}\) to examine the sensitivity of this key hyperparameter and to investigate market efficiency. \end{itemize}
+\item \textbf{Varied Cutoff Length.} We vary the cutoff length \(L\) defined in Eq.~\ref{cutoff_eq} using \(\alpha = \{0,1,2,\ldots,10\}\) to examine the sensitivity of this key hyperparameter and to investigate market efficiency. \end{itemize}

-Results in Table~\ref{tab:ablation_study} show that removing the mask leads to a 30.45\% increase in AQL, as all padded values are treated as valid values, thereby introducing substantial noise.
-Randomizing and reversing the mask result in a 25.03\% and 59.75\% increase in AQL, respectively, emphasizing the importance of retaining only recent trades under the market efficiency hypothesis.
-Varying the cutoff length leads to significant changes in testing performance, as shown in Fig.~\ref{results} \textbf{B} and \textbf{D}.
-For Germany, the optimal cutoff length is consistently \(2^6\) across 3 price indices and 3 testing periods, whereas for Austria, the optimal values are \(2^4\), \(2^2\), and \(2^0\) for ID$_1$, ID$_2$, and ID$_3$, respectively.
-This difference reflects market efficiency.
+Results in Table~\ref{tab:ablation_study_compact} show that removing the mask leads to a \textbf{30.51}\% increase in AQL, as all padded values are treated as valid values, thereby introducing substantial noise.
+Randomizing and reversing the mask result in a \textbf{25.00\%} and \textbf{59.75\%} increase in AQL, respectively, emphasizing the importance of retaining only recent trades under the market efficiency hypothesis.
+Varying the cutoff length leads to significant changes in testing performance, as shown in Fig.~\ref{fig:experiment} \textbf{(a)} and \textbf{(b)}.
+These changes reflect the market efficiency.
 In particular, Austrian ID\(_3\) has an optimal cutoff of 1, implying near-perfect market efficiency and indicating that traders rely on the latest pair of buy-sell trades to form price expectations.
+Therefore, when applying OrderFusion to other markets, such as the Dutch or Norwegian markets, this cutoff hyperparameter should be tuned carefully.
+In practice, we recommend producing a similar testing-loss-versus-cutoff curve for each market and selecting the cutoff based on the observed performance.